peitek/AttentionTaskImageGenerator/README.md

-# AttentionTestGenerator
+# Attention Task Image Generator

-AttentionTestGenerator is a Python script, which creates FullHD images of an attention task.
-I use it for empirical research on program comprehension (see [Brains on Code](https://github.com/brains-on-code)).
+This repository contains a Python script, which creates Full-HD images of an attention task (similar to [d2 attention task](https://en.wikipedia.org/wiki/D2_Test_of_Attention)).
+I used the tool for empirical research on program comprehension (see [study repository](https://github.com/brains-on-code/simultaneous-fmri-and-eyetracking)).
-This means the script is very personalized to my usage, and probably not directly useful to you without changes.
+This means the script is personalized to my specific usage and probably not directly useful to you without changes.
+Moreover, some of the text is in German as we conduct studies with German participants.

-**Disclaimer: I am not a Python programmer and don't really know what I'm doing.**
+**Disclaimer: I am not a Python programmer.
+I'm always grateful for feedback on how to improve my code.**

+## Further Features

+I added a couple of more functions to generate images.
+They create images for some additional conditions for my studies: rest condition, grace period for last decision, eye-tracking calibration check.

+## Font

+The text is generated with the Inconsolata font.
+The font licence is here: [Inconsolata licence](https://www.fontsquirrel.com/license/Inconsolata).

 ## Setup ##

-The project should run in any Python IDE.
-It was developed and tested with [PyCharms](https://www.jetbrains.com/pycharm/).
+The project should run in any Python environment.
+It was developed and tested with the [PyCharms IDE](https://www.jetbrains.com/pycharm/).

-# Contributing #

-Do you want to fix my horrible Python code?
-Feel free to create a pull request :)

-Thank you!

 # License #